Privacy Policy

 • Server logs: up to 30 days.

-• PostHog analytics: 12 months, then aggregated.
+• PostHog analytics: up to 12 months.

 • Billing records: 7 years (UK tax / VAT requirement).